Gospel-py/Bank-Churn-Prediction-Project/README.md

 These features provide valuable insights into various aspects of customer behavior and demographics, which are instrumental in predicting customer churn.

+## Getting Started:

+As this project was developed on Google Collab, you can easily access and run the code directly in your browser.
+Follow these steps to get started:

+1. **Accessing the Notebook**:
+   - Click [here](https://colab.research.google.com/drive/1MFM7t-9BGTflstVqMnih6bWhU8BHbxLn?usp=sharing) to open the project notebook in Google Colab.

+2. **Running the Notebook**:
+   - Once the notebook is open, you can run each cell sequentially by pressing `Shift + Enter`.

+3. **Interacting with the Code**:
+   - Feel free to modify the code and experiment with different parameters, algorithms, or preprocessing techniques.

+4. **Saving Results**:
+   - Any outputs, including plots, tables, or trained models, will be saved automatically within the notebook.
+   - You can also download the notebook for future reference or sharing purposes.

+That's it!

 ## Results:

 ### Model Performance: